-- The meaning of the composition of words in phrases, sentences, ... - The translation of natural language strings to logical forms. - Covers relations, scopes of operators, collocations, and much more.
+- The meaning of the composition of words in phrases, sentences, ... - Covers relations, scopes of operators, collocations, and much more.
+The meaning can in principle be represented in logical forms.

 Relations

 - Semantic.
 Relations between entities from the world. - Temporal.
 Relations describing courses of events.